riskou/chrandr/README.md

 Configuration filename could be set with `chrandr --config <filename>`.
 By default `~/.config/chrandr/chrandr.conf`.

-### Preferred configuration
-The preferred configuration is used to apply configuration when desktop session starts.

-Configuration list is set in configuration file with `preferN` options.
-Execute it with `chrandr --prefer`.

 ## License
 chrandr is licensed under the [MIT license](LICENSE).